Small Business Survey Results

 Making a difference in the world, contributing to the community and building something bigger than themselves were also important.

 The data suggests there are two distinct groups we call Pragmatists and Sustainability Enthusiasts.
 Pragmatists are highly practical and focus on financial efficiency, while Sustainability Enthusiasts may be willing to relinquish some profits to implement sustainability measures they value.

 2. Running an environmentally sustainable business is important to me.

 According to the results, small business owners care about running a sustainable business.

-Of the small business owners surveyed, over three quarters -- 78% -- say that running a sustainable business is important to them.
+Of the small business owners surveyed, approximately two-thirds -- 66% -- say that running a sustainable business is important to them.

 3. What are your top reasons for choosing an energy provider?

 Respondents were asked to pick their top three reasons for choosing an energy provider.